robstoll/atrium/README.md

 ## Compose Assertion Functions

-So far we ran quickly into the situation where we wanted to compose functions or reuse existing functions but with different arguments.
+So far, we core contributors ran quickly into the situation where we wanted to compose functions or reuse existing functions but with different arguments.
 We will show both use cases here, starting off by composing functions.